Exel-Pardo algebras of self-similar $k$-graphs: as a Steinberg algebra

 \section{$\ep$ as a Steinberg algebra}

-Inspired from \cite{exe17}, Li and Yang in \cite{li18,li19} gave a groupoid model for the $C^*$-algebra $\mathcal{O}_{G,\La}$.
-In this section, after recalling the groupoid $\mathcal{G}_{G,\La}$ from \cite{li18}, we prove, provided $(G,\La)$ being pseudo free, that $\ep$ is isomorphic to the Steinberg algebra $A_R(\mathcal{G}_{G,\La})$.
-Although this result is the $k$-graph generalization of \cite[Theorem B]{haz19}, but our proof here relies on the graded uniqueness theorem, Theorem \ref{grad-uniq-thm}, and is completely deferent from that of \cite[Theorem B]{haz19}.
+In this section, we want to prove an Steinberg algebra model for $\ep$.
+Although our result will be the $k$-graph generalization of \cite[Theorem B]{haz19}, note that our proof relies on the graded uniqueness theorem, Theorem \ref{grad-uniq-thm}, and is completely deferent from that of \cite[Theorem B]{haz19}.
 This gives us a much easier and shorter proof.